To generate random numbers in Java, you do something like this:

 - The

-method, passing the number of bits of anInteger
+nextIntmethod calls thenextmethod, passing the number of bits of anInteger. - The

 Using the same seed and the same algorithm will produce the same sequence of numbers